 Athletes Love Truckee Ski Resorts

 The other Truckee ski resorts are recreation areas that attract families and athletes for varying reasons.
 From resorts with 30 rideable features, pipe and jump bag to ones that offer cross-country skiing havens, there’s a little something for every winter sports enthusiast.
-Family friendly resorts attract visitors of all ages since it's geared to kids and anyone trying to get the hang of this sliding on snow thing.
-No black diamonds, no intimidating fast-paced lifts, just snow carousals, snow volcanos and even a snow mobile track (picture go-carts on the white stuff).
-A couple privately owned resorts offer a non-corporate atmosphere that feels a little more laid back, but there are still plenty of verticals, snowboarding terrain and tubing play areas to keep anyone going strong all day.
+Family-friendly resorts attract visitors of all ages since it's geared to kids and anyone trying to get the hang of this sliding on snow thing.
+No black diamonds, no intimidating fast-paced lifts, just snow carousals, snow volcanos and even a snowmobile track (picture go-carts on the white stuff).
+A couple of privately owned resorts offer a non-corporate atmosphere that feels a little more laid back, but there are still plenty of verticals, snowboarding terrain and tubing play areas to keep anyone going strong all day.